 Since then, National Orchid Day has gained widespread recognition from orchid growers, enthusiasts and botanical gardens.
-In 2015, the Youngs named a new species of orchid called Radiant Faith in honor of Mother’s Day.
+The Youngs even named a new species of orchid called Radiant Faith in honor of Mother’s Day.

-Whether you are celebrating Easter or simply gathering with friends and family to enjoy the beauty of spring, it’s a day to reflect, remember, and celebrate the people you hold dear.
+However you choose to celebrate, National Orchid Day is a day to reflect, remember, and celebrate the people you hold dear.